Insurance H-1B Sponsorship Jobs in North Carolina

 Get Access To All Jobs

-Job Roles in Insurance in North Carolina
+H-1B Insurance Job Roles in North Carolina

-Customer Service & Support433 jobs
+Customer Service & Support304 jobs

-Sales382 jobs
+Sales273 jobs

-Account Management259 jobs
+Account Management188 jobs

-Partnerships & Business Development105 jobs
+Partnerships & Business Development70 jobs

-Customer Service62 jobs
+Customer Service46 jobs

-Inside Sales43 jobs
+Inside Sales35 jobs

-See all 698+ Insurance North Carolina jobs
+See all 485+ Insurance H-1B Jobs in North Carolina

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Insurance North Carolina roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which insurance companies sponsor H-1B visas in North Carolina?

-Several large insurance employers in North Carolina have a documented history of H-1B filings, including Allstate, Lincoln Financial Group, Brighthouse Financial, and Nationwide.
+Several large insurance employers in North Carolina have a documented history of H-1B visa filings, including Allstate, Lincoln Financial Group, Brighthouse Financial, and Nationwide.
 Reinsurers and specialty carriers operating in Charlotte also appear in DOL Labor Condition Application records.
 Sponsorship patterns vary by role and business unit, so reviewing LCA disclosure data for specific employers is the most reliable way to confirm sponsorship activity.

 Which cities in North Carolina have the most insurance H-1B sponsorship jobs?